rshtml/rshtml/README.md

 ## Usage

-1. Define your template in an HTML file.
+1. Define your template in an HTML file (e.g., home.rs.html).
 2. Use the `RsHtml` derive macro to parse the template.
 3. Render the template with render function.